North American League

 Prize Money: Minimum prize money as required by the League must be awarded, as published in the prize list.
 Each division has specific requirements for combining classes.

-of classes:
+Combining of classes:

-Hunter: If there are fewer than six entries in either the Adult or Children’s Hunter Classics one hour prior to the start of the first of these classes they must be combined.
+If there are fewer than six entries in either the Adult or Children’s Hunter Classics one hour prior to the start of the first of these classes they must be combined.
 Exemption will be given for those shows that have classics on different days.
 For year-end points, the League office will place each section separately with points awarded as if separate classes were held.
 Show must include original class sheets for split classes with results so that year-end points may be awarded in the correct section.

 Jumper: Shows may offer a combined class in their prize list using the adult prize money and entry fee requirements.
 Shows offering separate classes may combine if there are fewer than 20 entries in both the Children’s and Adult Jumper Classics one hour prior to the start of the first of these classes.
 Prize Money and Entry fee will be as stated in the prize list for the North American League Adult Classic.
 For year-end points, the League office will place each section separately with points awarded as if separate classes were held.
 Show must include original class sheets for split classes with results so that year-end points may be awarded in the correct section.

-Class
+Class Specifications

-– only one option may be offered per show.
+Hunter – only one option may be offered per show.

 Prize money is optional in all hunter events.